News in the foreign exchange market after Díaz-Canel's speech: The price of two currencies increases

 Foreign exchange market and new mistakes

-He also advocated for the creation of "a legal and transparent foreign exchange market with a single exchange rate", which would eliminate the distortions, perverse incentives, and opportunities for corruption created by the current parallel segments.
+He also advocated for the creation of "a legal and transparent foreign exchange market with a single exchange rate", which would eliminate the distortions, perverse incentives, and space for corruption created by the current parallel segments.

-It also questioned the supposed business and municipal autonomy that the official discourse promotes.
+He also questioned the supposed business and municipal autonomy that the official discourse promotes.

 1 USD = 490 CUP.